qdrant/landing_page/qdrant-landing/content/benchmarks/benchmark-faq.md

 # Benchmarks F.A.Q.

-## Are we biased?

-Of course, we are!
-Even if we try to be objective, we are not experts in using all the existing vector databases.
-We develop Qdrant and try to make it stand out from the crowd.
-Due to that, we could have missed some important tweaks in different engines.

-We tried our best, kept scrolling the docs up and down, and experimented with different configurations to get the most out of the tools.
-However, we believe you can do it better than us, so all **benchmarks are fully open-sourced, and contributions are welcome**!

 ## What do we measure?

 There are several factors considered while deciding on which database to use.